MetaMask/metamask-docs/snaps/concepts/security-guidelines.md

 The following are guidelines for user notifications and authorizations:

-- **Transparent state changes** - Notify the user about important state changes.
-  Provide a prompt where the user can accept or reject the action.

-- **Consentful network/account switching** - Ensure the user authorizes switching networks or accounts.

-- **Ensure the user is in control** - When modifying or reading internal state, display a confirmation dialog to inform the user of the request and allow them to accept or reject the action.

-- **Consentful transaction signing** - Before signing a transaction, prompt the user with the transaction details and provide an option to accept or reject the signature.
+- **Transparent and consentful actions** - Before performing any of the following actions, provide a prompt that displays detailed information about the action and asks the user to reject or accept it:
+  - **Modifying or reading state.** (In general, notify the user about any state changes.)
+  - **Switching networks or accounts.**
+  - **Deriving or generating key pairs, accounts, or smart contracts.**
-  If your Snap is designed to allow automatic transactions, prompt the user before enabling this and make sure they know how it works.
+  - **Signing transactions.** (If your Snap is designed to allow automatic transactions, prompt the user before enabling this and make sure they know how it works.
-  Also provide a way to disable it.
+    Also provide a way to disable it.)

-- **Consentful account management** - When deriving or generating key pairs, accounts, or smart contracts, inform the user and ask for their consent.

 - **Protect user keys** - Do not allow your Snap to return all user wallet addresses to the site, even public keys.
-  As per MetaMask behavior, only authorized/connected addresses are exposed to the site.
   Users should choose and authorize the addresses to expose.

-- **Limit access to sensitive methods** - When building a Snap with sensitive RPC methods, use a dedicated dapp as an "admin interface" to interact with your Snap's sensitive methods.
+- **Limit access to sensitive methods** - When building a Snap with sensitive RPC methods, use a companion dapp as an "admin interface" to interact with your Snap's sensitive methods.
   There are two ways to do this:

   1. Restrict the [`endowment:rpc`](../reference/permissions.md#endowmentrpc) permission to specific